 This is a gem.
 It's hard to believe that so much art can be seen for free!
 The Museum of Modern Art is owned by the City of Paris and entrance to the permanent collection is free to the public.

-From the opening years of the 20th century up to the eve of World War II, The American writer and art patron Gertrude Stein lived at 27 rue de Flerus, near Jardin du Luxembourg, with her life partner Alice B. Toklas.
-Their apartment was a meeting place for artists and intellectuals, including a young Pablo Picasso.
+From the opening years of the 20th century up to the eve of World War II, the American writer and art patron Gertrude Stein lived at 27 rue de Flerus, near Jardin du Luxembourg, with her life partner Alice B. Toklas.
+Their apartment was a meeting place for artists and intellectuals, including a young Pablo Picasso and, later, Ernest Hemingway.

 • 27 rue de Flerus, 1903 to 1938…